 Over the years I have conducted dozens of interviews for open positions in companies where I worked, whether individually or as part of a panel.
 There were certain things that I was always watching for in every candidate: initiative, commitment, their attitude and words regarding prior employers and peers, and teachability.
 I looked for these things, over their technical qualifications and experience, because I knew that some things were easier to teach than others.
 Processes, procedural mastery, and quality easily thrive in soil that has been properly enriched with a spirit of teachability and humility.
 Progress and promotion come easier to those who are willing to commit the time and energy to grow and do better, even when it is uncomfortable or inconvenient to do so.

-These are the people who are a joy to lead; but, as you may know, if you’ve ever served in a lead position, not everyone is that way.
+These are the people who are a joy to lead; but, as you may know, if you’ve ever served in a leadership position, not everyone is that way.
 A good and strong leader will seek to teach, strengthen, and encourage everyone they are responsible for guiding.
 I am no expert but in every leadership position, that I have ever been blessed enough to fill, I have tried to practice a few things above all others.

 - It is important to surround yourself with people who know more than you do.
 We don’t learn or grow from those who have nothing to teach us.
 Our knowledge, experience, inspiration, and skills grow when we position ourselves with humility and teachability.
 It is even more so important to understand that you can learn something from EVERYONE you meet.
 We are all created so uniquely, by God, and His ability to teach us via every interaction (whether we believe it to be good or not) is limitless.
 He uses our friends as well as our foes to develop us.
 We only need ears to hear and eyes to see.